zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- you can attack while sprintinggggg
+- you can attack while sprinting (turn into a feature)
-- Target is reset to null when target dies and doesn't get set while attacking
+- Target is reset to null when target dies and doesn't get set while attacking (when W is pressed it should try to set a new target)
 - robots can get stuck on corner barrier posts
 - CR's animation places it at origin
 - sprinting into a corner can clip you through the wall